How to Go RVing with Cats: A Complete Guide

 • Shoulder straps for transporting

 NOTE: Although some folks travel with their pets inside the towable RV, I don’t recommend it.
-Only resort to this if your cat is adamant about riding in there, and make sure to check on them often on travel days.
+Only do this if your cat is adamant about riding there.
+Be sure to check on them often or have a wireless camera set up on travel days.

 Cat Enclosures